How To Buy Your First Home

 So, who should be in your team?

-The New Zealand lending and mortgage market is a dynamic and rapidly changing environment.
-Assorted rules and regulations – such as taxpayer-funded support available to first home buyers, shifting LVR limits – and also the requirements of different retail banks (such as ANZ or ASB) all change so often it’s hard to keep up.
-A good mortgage broker will be by your side throughout the entire purchasing process, including helping navigate this ever-evolving regulatory and banking environment.
+The New Zealand lending and mortgage market is a dynamic environment.
+The rules change regularly, and so do prices in the form of mortgage interest rates.
+A good mortgage broker will be by your side throughout the entire purchasing process, including with help to navigate the ever-evolving regulatory and banking environment.

-The mortgage broker can also assess different lenders (banks) and see where you’re probably best placed to obtain a mortgage.
+The mortgage broker can also assess different lenders (banks) and see where you could be best placed to obtain a mortgage.
 This will save you time, stress, and not cost you a cent.

-Mortgage brokers will ask you to complete a standard application just once to find the best lender for you.
-Their primary purpose is to match the borrower’s unique requirements to a specific lender and products, and assist you through the process.
+Mortgage brokers, including the lending team here at Become Wealth, will ask you to complete a standard application to help find the best lender for you.
+Their primary purpose is to match the borrower’s unique requirements to a specific lender and products and assist you through the process.
 In addition, they are often able to negotiate a more competitive offer (interest rates and possibly cashback) for you – the borrower.

 To have a complimentary initial chat with a mortgage broker, get in touch.